theandrew168/sbs-website/content/posts/brain-dump-bffs-and-api-calls.md

 Writing software is hard.
 Sometimes, I'll find myself stuck on a problem for multiple days or even weeks.
 When that happens, I find it useful to simply write out everything I know about the problem: the nuances, possible solutions, external references, etc.
-My most recent head-scratcher has been about balancing REST API design with the needs of a frontend.
+My most recent head-scratcher has been about balancing "purist" REST API design with the needs of a web frontend.
+I'm beginning to realize a truth: they are different.
 As always, I'm talking about [Bloggulus](https://bloggulus.com).

 # The Problem

 I've recently been working on adding support for individualized feeds.
-This means that users can create an account and follow their specific, favorite blogs.
+This means that users can create an account and follow their own favorite blogs.
 Under the hood, this involves adding a new many-to-many relationship between accounts and blogs (easy enough).
 The problem comes when creating a UI for users to follow and unfollow blogs.
 See, from a data model point of view, following blogs is a separate concept (separate table).
 The `GET /api/v1/blogs` endpoint does NOT include an `isFollowing` field.
+Instead, the `GET /api/v1/blogs/{blogID}/following` endpoint can be used to check if a specific blog is being followed by the authenticated user.

-Given this limitation, how do we build this UI?
+Given this limitation, how do we build this page?
 Pardon the ugliness...

 ![Bloggulus blogs page with follow and unfollow buttons](/images/20240818/blogs.webp)